taniaduggal/taniaduggal/README.md

 # Hi 👋, I am Tania

 ## About me
+ - 🔭 I’m currently working on Interview Prep and learning Golang
  - 🚢 DevOps Enthusiast
-- ✍️DevOps Intern at Imegh
+ - ✍️DevOps Intern at Imegh and OnePane
  - ☸️K8s Docs Shadow and Member at [Kubernetes](https://kubernetes.io/)